fashion brands come to video games

 Net-a-Porter Collection for Animal Crossing: New Horizons

-In the pandemic, video game and eSports audiences skyrocketed and with it advertising interest.
+In the pandemic, the audiences of video games and eSports soared and with it the advertising interest.
 “The most audacious fashion brands began collaborating earlier and the coronavirus was the time to crystallize alliances,” Óscar Soriano, co-founder of Play The Game, an agency specializing in video games and eSports, told Hypertextual.

 For Soriano, a decisive factor for the increase in collaborations between fashion and video games it’s the end of a stigma.
 The one that pigeonholed gamers as “geeks” with acne and glasses. «Right now gaming has become widespread.
 Mostly thanks to Twitch.
-Everybody under 40 has played a video game, “he continued,” it’s a mainstream thing and fashion brands have noticed. “
+Everyone under 40 has played a video game, “and he continued,” It’s a mainstream thing and fashion brands have noticed. “

-Brands such as Burberry or Balenciaga would thus reach an audience that they do not have so much control over, but the way they advertise their collections is different.
+Brands such as Burberry or Balenciaga would thus reach an audience that is not so controlled, but the way they advertise their collections is different.
 The co-founder of Play The Game underscored the importance of generate value for players.

 «It is not worth putting the logo too large, brands have to think about what they are going to contribute to gaming platforms.
 Communities are very grateful to brands, but with those that generate good content and experiences.